jamboree/cout/_drafts/2014-07-20-pack-unpack-without-using-tuple.md

 copy
 {% endhighlight %}

-Note when constructing `p1`, `A` is moved twice, if the language supports init-capture on parameter pack, there'd be only once.
+Note when constructing `p1`, `A` is moved twice, if the language supports init-capture on parameter pack, there'd be only one move.
 Still, there's a workaround if you really care about it, but let me stop here :p